nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 When a user inputs an add command, the `execute()` method of `LogicManager` will be called and this will trigger a parsing process by `AddressBookParser`, `AddCommandParser` and `ParserUtil` to check the validity of the input prefixes and parameters.
 If the input is valid, a `Person` object is instantiated and this object is subsequently used as a parameter to instantiate an `AddCommand` object.

-Following this, `Logic Manager` will call the `execute()` method of the `AddCommand` object.
+Following this, `LogicManager` will call the `execute()` method of the `AddCommand` object.
 In this method, the `hasPerson()` method of the `Model` class will be called, checking to see if this person exists in the database.
 If the person exists, a **CommandException** is thrown.
 Else, the `addPerson()` method of the `model` is called.
 Finally, it returns a new `CommandResult` object containing a string that indicates success of Add Command.

 ### Summarise feature